Mercedes 35 hp: Engine

 The main bearings were made of magnalium, an aluminium alloy with 5% magnesium.
 The crankcase was also made of aluminium.
 The four cylinders, cast in grey iron with fixed heads, gave a total displacement of 5.918 L (116 mm bore, 140 mm stroke), and were arranged in pairs each pair with a single spray-nozzle carburetor.
 The intake and exhaust valves were no longer opened by cylinder pressure but by two camshafts on the sides of the engine, driven by gears from the flywheel.
-There were two carburetors, one for each cylinder-pair.
+There were two carburettors, one for each cylinder-pair.

 The engine was started by a hand crank aided by the presence of a decompressor.
 The engine also incorporated a low-voltage magneto with make-and-break spark ignition.
 This was fitted at Jellinek's demand, replacing the antiquated hot tube system.

 Cooling was provided by a pumped water system.
 Maybach's tubular radiator, patented in 1897, known as a honeycomb radiator, was similar to present-day ones.
-Its rectangular grille had 8070 pipes with a square cross section of 6 mm × 6 mm to improve airflow, and held 9 L of water.
+Its rectangular grille had 8,070 pipes with a square cross section of 6 × 6 mm to improve airflow, and held 9 L of water.
 The airflow was assisted by a fan located behind the radiator.

-The Mercedes 35 HP engine ran between 300 rev/min and 1 000 rev/min, its speed controlled by the driver using a lever on the steering wheel.
-Its peak output was 35 HP at 950 rev/min.
+The Mercedes 35 hp engine ran between 300 r/min and 1 000 r/min, its speed controlled by the driver using a lever on the steering wheel.
+Its peak output was 35 hp at 950 r/min.